Fantom-foundation/consensus-rough-notes/onboarding/consensus.md

 3. [ONLAY: ONLINE LAYERING FOR SCALABLE ASYNCHRONOUS BFT SYSTEM](../papers/Fantom-Layer_v12.pdf); [on arxiv.org](https://arxiv.org/abs/1905.04867).

-Offscale believes Fantom's Lachesis has several flaws in the design preventin it to work on resonable high number of nodes (15+).
+Offscale believes Fantom's Lachesis has several flaws in the design preventing it to work on resonable high number of nodes (15+).
 Our nearest goal would be in constructing a TLA+ model of Lachesis and desproving its correctnes using it.

 See [Asynchronous Consensus: A Model in TLA+](../papers/Asynchronous-Consensus-A-model-in-TLA+-Tarzia_499_paper.pdf) paper as a model for Lachesis analysis need to be done.